Hate crime and hate incidents

-It’s important you're aware of how to spot the signs of hate incidents in your local community at this time of year.
+It’s important you're aware of how to spot the signs of hate crime and hate incidents in our communities during the summer months.

-So please be vigilant when out and about, and report any incidents by emailing CommunitySafety.Wellbeing@westsussex.gov.uk or by calling 0808 168 9274.
+Please be vigilant when out and about and report any incidents online, by emailing email@example.com or by calling 0808 168 9274 (Freephone).

-Trading Standards is reminding food businesses in West Sussex to continue providing allergy information for consumers eating out.
+Trading Standards is reminding food businesses in West Sussex to continue providing allergy information for consumers eating out during the summer months.

 Since 2014 all food outlets must either explain to customers, or supply, allergy information about the foods they sell.

-The change was intended to make it safer for people with food intolerances to eat out.
+The change was intended to make it safer for people with food allergies, intolerances and hypersensitivities to eat out.

-Anyone who has experienced problems getting correct allergen information from any food outlet can report the matter to Trading Standards on 03454 040506
+Anyone who has experienced problems getting correct allergen information from any food outlet can report the matter to Citizens Advice Consumer Service on 0808 223 1133 (Freephone).

 Tick this off your summer safety list!